David-Xilo/personal-portfolio-db-schema/README.md

 # personal-portfolio-db-schema

-Database schema and migration scripts for the Safehouse personal portfolio website.
+Database schema and migration scripts for the personal portfolio website.

 Contains PostgreSQL table definitions and data insertion using migrations.